 It is believed that Sage Durvasa once performed a yagna here, and 22 Maharshis who attended the yagna installed lingams that they prayed to, in this temple.
 Thus, there are several lingams in this temple, associated with several sages.Once, it is believed, the river Kaveri went inside the earth and a rishi named Heranda Muni sacrificed himself at the site where she disappeared, after which, the river re-appeared, and flowed in a semi-circle around the temple.
 Since the river curves towards the right, this place came to be known as Thiruvalanchuzhi (twisting to the right)

-n the outer Pragaram is a sanctum dedicated to the goddess with 8 arms, known as Ashtabhuja Mahakali.
+There is a sanctum In the outer Pragaram dedicated to the goddess with 8 arms, known as Ashtabhuja Mahakali.
 She is believed to be the patron deity of Raja Raja Chozhan, who prayed to her before setting out for any war.
-It is she who is believed to have blessed him, die to which he never suffered a defeat in his lifetime.
+It is she who is believed to have blessed him, due to which he never suffered a defeat in his lifetime.